intrinio/ruby-sdk/docs/CompanyApi.md

 company_api = Intrinio::CompanyApi.new
 identifier = "AAPL"
-query = "Where is the company headquartered?"
+query = "What do they believe in?"

 result = company_api.get_company_answers(identifier, query)
 pp result